rjdsilv/buy-recipes/README.md

 # Gets into the Project folder
 cd <user-folder>/buy-recipes

-# Builds the executable jar
+# Builds the executable jar and run all tests
 mvn clean verify

 # Executes the application